xiaomingplus/Hubot-WeChat/README.md

   - Analyze the parameters and what it is
   - Analyze the wxApp.js
 * Notes:
-  - ** The hubot wechat on the mobile side keeps online is preferred. **
+  - **The hubot wechat on the mobile side keeps online is preferred**
   - Reason: WeChat server disconnects your hubot with websync failure after 3~4 days.
     But hubot works again once login mobile wechat app again.